-The FAA ensures that the collection, use, and maintenance of examinees' information is accurate, complete, and up-to-date.
-To ensure accuracy of the name and FTN the examinee enters, ATLAS

-Aviation interfaces with IACRA and compares the names and FTN.
-If the name and FTN are not a match, the examinee cannot continue with creating their account profile and would need to access IACRA to update their name and confirm their FTN.
+The FAA ensures that the collection, use, and maintenance of Examinees' information is accurate, complete, and up to date.
+To ensure accuracy of the name and FTN the examinee enters, ATLAS Aviation interfaces with IACRA and compares the names and FTN.
+If the name and FTN are not a match, the Examinee cannot continue with creating their account profile.
+To complete their account, the Examinee must access IACRA to update their name and confirm their FTN.

-When the examinee arrives to take their AKT, they must present a photo ID to the TCA to confirm their identity.
-The TCA verifies the accuracy of examinee's name, address, and DOB by reviewing the examinee's photo ID.
-If the name on the photo ID do not match the name in ATLAS Aviation, the examinee is not permitted to take theAKT and are required to correct their information.
-The examinee can access ATLAS Aviation and make updates to their DOB, phone number, city, state, zip code, country, and citizenship account when required.
+When the Examinee arrives to take their AKT, they must present a photo ID to the TCA to confirm their identity.
+The TCA verifies the accuracy of the Examinee's name, address, and DOB by reviewing the Examinee's photo ID.
+If the name on the photo ID does not match the name in ATLAS Aviation, the Examinee is not permitted to take the AKT and is required to correct their information.
+The Examinee can access ATLAS Aviation and make updates to their DOB, phone number, city, state, zip code, country, and citizenship account when required.